Ehnvik/Pokemon-Memory-Game/README.md

 # **Pokemon Memory Game**
 Pokemon Memory Game is game for children and adults.
-The goal of the game is to match the cards that contains the same pokemon.
+The goal of the game is to match the cards together that contains the same pokemon.
 The game is finished when all the cards with same pokemon are matched.
-The game let the user train there memory capability.
-The player can try match the cards as many times as they want, without failing the challenge.
+The game let the user train their memory capability.
+The player can try to match the cards as many times as they want, without failing the challenge.
 The game has no time limit either.
 The player can take all the times needed to complete the challenge.

 ![pokemon-memory-game-amiresponsive](https://user-images.githubusercontent.com/87748379/134821578-6bfddaf6-5737-4d6b-9c70-59d5fbf093b3.JPG)